Adult-Gerontology Primary Care Nurse Practitioner (AGNP)

 The Adult-Gerontology Primary Care Nurse Practitioner Graduate Certificate Program in Advanced Practice Nursing (AGNP-GCPAPN) offers an opportunity for nurses who have earned, or are in process of earning, a graduate degree in nursing (Master of Nursing, Doctor of Nursing Practice, or Doctor of Philosophy in Nursing Science) to develop the knowledge and skills needed to provide primary care management to adults from adolescence through old age and across the health continuum.

 We welcome those ANPs, GNPs, and ACNPs seeking the educational preparation to allow them to sit for the new Adult-Gero Nurse Practitioner-Primary Care certification exams.
 The AGNP-GCPAPN certificate is designed to allow individuals to expand existing scope of practice, not to be the primary entry into advanced practice.
-Individuals prepared at the graduate level in specialties such as Nursing Education, Informatics or Leadership should instead apply to our Doctor of Nursing Practice (DNP) program.
+Individuals prepared at the graduate level in specialties such as Nursing Education, Informatics or Leadership should instead apply to our DNP program.